 Attendance Allowance for people over pension age

 If you're over the state pension age and have health problems, you could get Attendance Allowance (AA) to help you with living costs.

 If you need help living independently, Attendance Allowance can help you with the extra costs.
 You can get AA to help you live at home even if you're very disabled.

-Attendance Allowance is £58.70 or £87.65 per week depending on the level of care that you need because of your disability.
+Attendance Allowance is paid at two different rates depending on the level of care that you need because of your disability.

 You could get AA if you: